Cioppino

-Cioppino (/tʃəˈpiːnoʊ/, [tʃopˈpiːno]; from cioppin [tʃuˈpiŋ]) is a fish stew originating in San Francisco, California.
-It is an Italian-American dish and is related to various regional fish soups and stews of Italian cuisine.
+Cioppino (/tʃəˈpiːnoʊ/, [tʃopˈpiːno]; from cioppin [tʃuˈpiŋ]) is a fish stew originating in San Francisco, California, a dish in Italian-American cuisine related to various fish soups in Italian cuisine.

 Description

-Cioppino is traditionally made from the catch of the day, which in San Francisco is typically a combination of Dungeness crab, clams, shrimp, scallops, squid, mussels and fish, all sourced from the ocean, in this case the Pacific.
+Cioppino is traditionally made from the catch of the day, which in San Francisco is typically a combination of Dungeness crab, clams, shrimp, scallops, squid, mussels, and fish, all sourced from the Pacific.
 The seafood is then combined with fresh tomatoes in a wine sauce.

 The dish can be served with toasted bread, either local sourdough or French bread.
 The bread acts as a starch, similar to a pasta, and is dipped into the sauce.